nwelchr/architecture-planning/readme.md

 # Introduction

+**Describe basics of the project**

 ## Clarifying questions

 - What is a project?
 Can you specify start and end dates for bidding?
-Can you specify start and stop dates for that project's ?
+Can you specify start and stop dates for that project?

 - “Equip GCs with the means to SEND files to their subs.”
 The image shows a contractor is able to have folders of their own.
 How is access granted to subs and who can actually see the project?

-- Where are contractors and subcontractors located?
-Is it just in the SF area or is it worldwide?
+Does the GC literally _send_ files over to the subs?

 - There are [success-metrics](primary success metrics) at the bottom.
-Is it my goal to describe how I would implement these or should I just base my solution around the fact that these metrics are the most important?
+Is it my goal to describe how I would track these pieces of data or should I just base my solution around these metrics?

 ## Assumptions

--
+- Security isn't an issue and has already been configured through session and CSRF authentication tokens as well as DB, model, and frontend-level constraints.
+We can discuss possible implementations of security measures at the end if needed.

+- Contractors and subcontractors aren't located too far away from any data centers in place.
+We can discuss solutions to this if this is an important consideration to make.

 ## Basic Setup